SnowyMouse/invader/README.md

   -t --tags <dir>              Use the specified tags directory.
   -T --type <type>             Set the type of bitmap.
 Can be: 2d, 3d, cubemap,
                                interface, or sprite.
-Default (new tag): 2d -x --extended                Create an extended_bitmap tag.
+Default (new tag): 2d -u --usage <usage>           Set the bitmap usage.
+Can be: default, bumpmap, detail.
+Default: default -x --extended                Create an extended_bitmap tag.
 ```